National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-azure.md

 # Deploy to Azure
 **Repository:** integration-architecture-documentation

-**Description:** This file contains documentation on how to deploy an Integration Architecture node to Azure AD.
+**Description:** This file provides documentation on how to deploy an Integration Architecture node to Azure AD.

 <!-- SPDX-License-Identifier: OGL-UK-3.0 -->